cburgyan/BestRetirementByState/README.md

 For this project, you can focus your efforts within a specific industry: Finance, Healthcare, Custom.<br>

 ## Project Questions
-Here are the questions we are interested in investigating in this project:
+Here are the questions we are investigating in this project:
 <ul>
 <li>
 What are the best places, in general, to retire state?<br>